rainstf/mdpreview/README.md

 1. `cd $HOME/.local/share/nvim/lazy/mdpreview/binary`

-In the above, we navigate to the directory the package manager cloned.
+Navigate to binary/ in the directory the package manager cloned.
 For lazy.nvim, cloned plugins are usually found in ~/.local/share/nvim/lazy/

 2. `go mod tidy && go build .`

-For step 2, we ensure all dependencies the binary requires are downloaded.
-We then build the binary executable file.
+Ensure all dependencies the binary requires are downloaded.
+Then build it.

 3. `sudo cp ./MDPreview /usr/bin`

-Step 2 gave us the binary file.
-We now need to add it do a directory in our PATH.
-This may require root privileges depending on where you want to move it.
+Add it to a directory in PATH.
+This may require root privileges depending on the location.

 ## Dependencies